Vivo’s port-free concept phone has an in-display selfie lens and 60W wireless charging

 Vivo Apex 2020 is mostly, but not totally, rosy

-Not that we’ll get a chance to test this out in the real world.
-Like the aptly-named OnePlus Concept One, we doubt the Vivo Apex 2020 will ever hit the market as a consumer-appealing device.
-But we expect to see its innovations down the road in some capacity - if not in Vivo handsets, then in devices produced by phonemakers looking toward the future.
+Not that we’ll get a chance to test any of this out in the real world.
+Like the OnePlus Concept One, we doubt the Vivo Apex 2020 will ever hit the market as a consumer device.
+However, we do expect to see its innovations appear down the road in some capacity – if not in Vivo handsets, then in devices produced by other brands looking toward the future.

 - If the Vivo Apex 2020 was sold commercially, it might make our best Android phones list